Cactric/mathshelper/README.md

 Current features include:
 * A quadratic equation and inequality solver
 * A prime factor finder
-* Ability to generate a table of the coefficients used in a bionomial expansion
+* A binomial coefficient table generator